Menu

 • ☐ Payment method logos displayed (CMI, Visa, Mastercard)

-• ☐ “Secure Payment” badge visible near Order button
+• ☐ “Secure Payment” badge visible near the Order button

-• ☐ Phone or WhatsApp visible for pre-payment questions
+• ☐ Phone number or WhatsApp contact visible for pre-payment questions

 FAQ: Online Payments in Morocco